easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_03_external_modules.md

 For such dependencies, EasyBuild will:

-* load the module before initiating the software build and install procedure
+* load the module before initiating the software build and install procedure,

-* include a `module load` statement in the generated module file (for runtime dependencies)
+* include a `module load` statement in the generated module file (for runtime dependencies),

+* create `EBROOT*` and `EBVERSION*` environment variables if proper metadata is defined for the external module (see later in this section).
+The latter can be picked up by easyblocks just as the corresponding variables set by regular EasyBuild-installed modules.

 !!!
 Note
     The default version of the external module will be loaded unless a specific version is given as dependency,